deejaygraham/deejaygraham.github.io/_posts/2019-05-20-rc-microbit.md

 Helpful in debugging the tilting directions and thresholds, and in making sure the remote and the bitbot were in sync, I made sure that both units displayed icons corresponding to the command they were sending or receiving.
 Arrows for each direction and a square for stop.

+The last feature we added more recently.
+Instead of driving at a constant speed forward and reverse, we designated two other commands - Z and W - to select between faZt and sloW speeds.
+Pressing one of the remote buttons speeds up the driving, pressing the other slows it down.